This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Oh my goodness.
 I wasn’t even looking for another BBQ sauce to add to my list of homemade, fantastically-good sauces.
 I actually made this apricot BBQ sauce only because I found a jar of apricot preserves in the back of the pantry that needed to be used up.
 It was a sign because this is one of the top BBQ sauces I’ve ever made or tasted.
-The perfect combination of sweet and heat and just the right consistency to stick to a rack of St. Louis-style smoked ribs without being too gloppy or too thin.
+The perfect combination of sweet and heat and just the right consistency to squirt or slather onto to a rack of St. Louis-style smoked ribs without being too gloppy or too thin.

 The apricot preserves add a light fruity flavor to the apricot BBQ sauce, but it’s there in the back with lots of other great flavors and isn’t so in-your-face.
 Now, if you want to have a more apricot-like sauce, feel free to add more.
 Since apricot (or peach for that matter) goes great with pork, add more sauce if you’re cooking pork.
 If you’re using this sauce on say chicken, you might want to use a little less.